-If the network indicated support for the unavailability period in the last registration procedure; and an event is triggered in the UE that would make the UE unavailable for a certain period, and:

-a) the use of unavailability period is not due to NR satellite access discontinuous coverage and the UE is unable to store its 5GMM and 5GSM contexts; or

-b) the use of unavailability period is due to NR satellite access discontinuous coverage,

-If the UE is sending the DEREGISTRATION REQUEST message from 5GMM-IDLE mode and the UE needs to send non-cleartext IEs, the UE shall send the DEREGISTRATION REQUEST message including the NAS message container IE as described in subclause 4.4.6.
+If the network indicated support for the unavailability period in the last registration procedure, an event is triggered in the UE that would make the UE unavailable for a certain period, the use of unavailability period is not due to NR satellite access discontinuous coverage and the UE is unable to store its 5GMM and 5GSM contexts, If the UE is sending the DEREGISTRATION REQUEST message from 5GMM-IDLE mode and the UE needs to send non-cleartext IEs, the UE shall send the DEREGISTRATION REQUEST message including the NAS message container IE as described in subclause 4.4.6.

 The 5G-RG shall not initiate the de-registration procedure for itself until it successfully de-registers all the AUN3 devices connected to it, if any, by initiating the de-registration procedure on behalf of the AUN3 device.